-Liquidity risk of the Bank is assessed through Statement of Structural Liquidity Statement which is prepared on a daily basis.
-The Bank also reviews various Liquidity Ratios on a fortnight basis in order to control the liquidity position.
-Interest Rate Risk is analyzed from earnings perspective using Traditional Gap Analysis on a fortnightly basis and economic value perspective using Duration Gap Analysis on a monthly basis.
+Liquidity risk of the Bank is assessed through Structural Liquidity Statement which is prepared on a daily basis.
+The Bank also reviews various Liquidity Ratios on a monthly basis in order to control the liquidity position.
+On monthly basis, Interest Rate Risk is analysed from earnings perspective using Traditional Gap Analysis and economic value perspective using Duration Gap Analysis.
 Stress Tests are conducted at quarterly intervals to assess the impact of various contingencies on the Bank's earnings and the capital position.

-The Bank uses Standardized Duration Approach for computation of Market Risk Capital charge on the Investment Portfolio held under HFT and AFS, Gold and Forex
+The Bank uses Standardised Duration Approach for computation of Market Risk Capital charge on the Investment Portfolio held under HFT and AFS, Gold and Forex Open positions.

-Open positions.
 The Market Risk Capital charge is calculated on a daily basis and reported to ALCO.